 Students enrolled in and seeking a degree at another institution of higher education who plan to take courses at Texas Southmost College during the summer sessions only are considered transient students and should complete the application process well before registration begins for the summer term they plan to attend.
-The following are steps for students who are applying through Transient Admission.
+In order to apply to TSC, applicants who are applying through transient admission must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
-Applicants must comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
+Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready. - 3.
-Applicants may submit an official in-progress transcript from the college/university attending if grades for the current semester are not available for the purposes of admission and registration.
+Submit an official in-progress transcript from the college/university they are attending if grades for the current semester are not available for the purposes of admission and registration.
 The transcripts submitted for transient students are not evaluated; therefore, the transient form is required in order to make sure that the student enrolls for classes that pertain to their degree plan at their home institution.
 A complete transient request form must be submitted before registration can be processed per semester.
 Upon completion of the semester, students may request their TSC transcript be sent to their college.
-If students remain enrolled for the subsequent semester, they must submit an official transcript from the college/university with final grades posted. - Applicants must provide proof of Bacterial Meningitis vaccination.
+If students remain enrolled for the subsequent semester, they must submit an official transcript from the college/university with final grades posted. - 4.
+Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
 Information is also available through the Texas Higher Education Coordinating Board (THECB). - 5.
-Applicants are strongly recommended to meet with an Academic Advisor.
+Strongly recommended to meet with an Academic Advisor.
 Students entering with fewer than nine (9) credit hours, less than a 2.0 grade point average (GPA), or enrolling in college preparatory (developmental education) courses are required to meet with an advisor.